-The was the first in a series of Bedtime Stories that accompanied every second Six and the City column.
+Bedtime Stories, Column 1, companion to Column 2 of Six and the City.
 These real-life stories of local couples remind us love is possible for all of us.
-Originally published in the Red Deer LIFE newspaper on February 22, 2004.
-I’ve republished it here:
+Originally published: Red Deer LIFE newspaper, February 22, 2004.

 Couple met on the job